DukeAPO/dukeapo-client/README.md

 You'll also need **Node**, which runs our project.
 Just google "install node" and download the appropriate version (should just be the latest Mac one)

 Woo nice, you're done with installation!

+## Writing code

+You'll want a text editor for writing code.
+I recommend using Sublime Text which is free.

 ## Running the project